unityjaeger/Bolt/docs/src/content/docs/guides/gjk.md

 ): (Vector3?, number?, Vector3?)
 ```
 For the return values, the same properties as with raycast return values apply.

+`shapecast_simple` and `shapecast` use identical, exact shape geometry without convex radius padding.
+They should agree on hit status and world-space hit distance within numerical precision.

 :::caution
 The hit normal that `shapecast` returns will not necessarily be perpendicular to the face that the shapecast hit, this mostly happens around vertices and edges.